andreypopp/styling/README.md

 Styling
 =======

-Styling allows to define component styles with the full power of JavaScript.
+Styling is the [Webpack][] based tool to write component styles with the full power of JavaScript:

+    import styling from 'styling'
+    import {baseColor} from './theme'

+    export let button = styling({
+      backgroundColor: baseColor
+    })

 Why
 ---